Wyliemaster/GD-Decompiled/README.md

 ## IMPORTANT

 This repository is subject to change at any moment.
-It is not recommended that you actually use this for anything yet as it is still in its infancy
+It is not recommended that you actually use this for anything yet as it is still in its infancy. ~~Theres also the fact that i have no idea what on earth i am doing~~

 ## want to know more about the game?